 For those who do not know, 2-room flats are typically about 45 sqm (484 square feet) in size.
 It comes with a bedroom, a living/dining area, one bathroom and a small kitchen.
 In addition to its small size, singles can only apply in non-mature estate.
 Hence, your dream of organising those New Year’s Eve house parties while getting an awesome view of the fireworks from Marina Bay will continue remaining what it is…a dream.

 That’s not all.
 As with all BTO flats, there is an income ceiling.
 For 2-room flats meant for singles, the income ceiling is $6,000.
+Additionally, you may only rent out a 2-room flat as an entire flat after the 5-year Minimum Occupancy Period (MOP).
+You may not rent out the bedroom of a 2-room flat.

 Housing Grants For BTO Flats